 Dealers generally have a specific area of the table where call bets can be placed.
 Each type of call bet has a specific name and set of associated numbers.

-Call bets are split into fixed and variable bets and are a bit more complicated than standard bets as they cover various combinations of different bets.
+Call bets are split into fixed and variable bets and are a bit more complicated than standard roulette bets because they cover a range of different betting combinations.
 They do, however, offer higher payouts and more strategic betting options.
-Here are the different types of call bets you’ll hear seasoned players calling out to the croupier during a game.

 Fixed Call Bets